Anoual Formation

 The Anoual Formation is a geological formation in the High Atlas of Morocco.
 It is early Bathonian in age.
 It consists of two members.
-The lower member is several hundred metres thick, and consists largely of mudstone with lens beds of cross bedded sandstone, with thin intercalations of limestone that was deposited in a continental setting.
+The lower member is several hundred metres thick, and consists largely of mudstone with lens beds of cross bedded sandstone, with thin intercalations of limestone that was deposited in a freshwater continental setting, likely lacustrine or palustrine, with small marine influences.
 The upper member is several tens of metres thick and consists of limestone deposited in a shallow marine setting.
 The formation is fossiliferous, with several of the limestone intercalations yielding a diverse fauna, including amphibians, reptiles, dinosaurs and mammals.